jormaechea/sls-helper-plugin-janis/README.md

 ## :new: Hook Builders Helpers

-This kind of Helpers aren't hooks, this helpers builds hooks (normally many of them) that together makes available some kind of resource.
+This kind of Helpers aren't hooks, this helpers builds hooks (normally many of them) that together make available some kind of resource.

 > This helpers exist to create some kind of standard and re-utilize another hooks

 ### SQS Helper

-This helpers must be use to create SQS resources and consumers with minimal data to a full customization.
+This helpers must be used to create SQS resources and consumers with minimal data to a full customization.

 #### Require Helpers

-Diff to normal Hooks, it must be explicit require from the package.
+Unlike to normal Hooks, they must be explicitly required from the package.

 ```js
 const { SQSHelper } = require('sls-helper-plugin-janis');  // eslint-disable-line